SEUNGW00LEE/SEUNGW00LEE.github.io/_posts/2024-06-30-Transformer.md

 ---
 layout: single
-title: "[Paper Review] Attention is all you need"
+title: "[Paper Review] Attention Is All You Need"
 categories: [AI, Paper Review]
 tag: []
 typora-root-url: ../
 use_math: true
 ---

-## Attention is all you need
+# Attention Is All You Need

 <img src="/images/2024-06-30-Transformer/image-20240628025940178.png" alt="image-20240628025940178"/>